Following links control the content below

 In previous lives Joshua has cared for the community, designed in 3D and made specifications for the home renovation of his 3-room flat, assembled computers, done voice overs, produced video documentaries and magazines, worked on an RTS video game and flown a single-prop airplane.
 In between essays, Joshua can be found playing the guitar, publishing chords on the internet, jamming with his buddies and making multi-track recordings.

-Joshua Ng is a Senior Analyst in the National Security Studies Programme (NSSP) in RSIS.
+Joshua Ng is an Associate Research Fellow in the National Security Studies Programme (NSSP) in RSIS.

 Areas of Expertise